 If you click Statistics per active student, you will get more detailed information on each student who has started or completed the assignment.
-By clicking on the 'download' button you can download an excel file containing all the student progression and contributions.
+By clicking on the 'export analytics' button you can download an excel file containing all the student progression and contributions.

 Once you scroll down, you will find 2 boxes.
 The first one, Instructions, contains the assignment instructions you provided while setting up the task, and the second one, Annotation Progress, the progress of your whole class (i.e., Students who finished, are in progress with, or have not yet started the assignment).

-This step allows you to see a preview of the document you assigned, along with the option to View Annotations.
+This step allows you to see a preview of the file you assigned, along with the option to View Annotations.
 To see what your students have done, click on it.

 Note that these will overlap, the shades will darken, if more comments are made on the same text segment.

-Additionally, just right off the document, you can see the annotations graphically outlined as either a white pen in a green circle or as colored dots on the progress bar.
-Note that you can click anywhere on the progress bar to jump to that part of the document, while also being able to click on any of the white pens to view individual annotations.
+Additionally, just right off the file, you can see the annotations graphically outlined as either a white pen in a green circle or as colored dots on the progress bar.
+Note that you can click anywhere on the progress bar to jump to that part of the file, while also being able to click on any of the white pens to view individual annotations.

-Whether you filter comments by person (first screenshot below) or view annotations for the whole class (second screenshots below), clicking on Annotations just below the name of any of the topics you provided will list all of the individual annotations for that topic (i.e., 'Essay structure' in this case).
+Whether you filter comments by person (first screenshot below) or view annotations for the whole class (second screenshots below), clicking on Annotations just below the name of any of the topics you provided will list all of the individual annotations for that topic (i.e., 'Psychological Theories' in this case).

 Now, you have the option to upvote contributions by clicking the thumbs up icon, as well as comment on students' contributions, by clicking 'REPLY', just below each item.